Cardinals vs. Reds Player Props Betting Odds

 Gorman Stats

-- Gorman heads into this game looking to extend his 13-game hit streak.
-During his last 10 outings he is hitting .405 with four doubles, four home runs, six walks and 13 RBI.
+- Gorman has picked up at least one hit in 14 straight games.
+In his last 10 games he is hitting .375 with three doubles, four home runs, seven walks and 12 RBI.

 Gorman Recent Games